 b) Should a national federation not provide the required number of referees, a fine (cf o.86, table of financial penalties and fines) will be inflicted on it.

-2. For Open A-grade, Grand Prix and World Cup team competitions, 8 referees, proposed by the Refereeing Commission, will be designated by the Executive Committee and delegations will not have to provide any referees.
+2. For Senior A-grade, Grand Prix and World Cup team competitions, 8 referees, proposed by the Refereeing Commission, will be designated by the Executive Committee and delegations will not have to provide any referees.
 The additional referees required (not less than 5) will be provided by the organising committee.
 All the referees will be at the expense of the organisers who in return will keep the entry fees.

 Team World Cup